Contents

 -

-The due date for the payment of the deferred tax cannot be extended beyond certain dates.
+The due date for the payment of the deferred tax cannot be extended beyond the earlier of the following dates.

 -